quetzyg/IoTap/.github/SECURITY.md

 2. Email details to: **security (at) altek (dot) org**

 The maintainer will:
-- Acknowledge your report within a few days
+- Acknowledge your report as soon as possible
 - Investigate the vulnerability
 - Develop and release a fix as quickly as possible